Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Introduction

 \subsection{Acknowledgements}

+The authors thank to Hyun Kyu Kim for illuminating discussion on quantum duality maps.
+They also appreciate the anonymous referee's careful reading and suggestions.
 T. I. is grateful to Wataru Yuasa for a valuable discussion on $\fsl_3$-skein algebras in the early stage of this work.
 He is also grateful to Zhe Sun for explaining his works on the $\A$-side, and giving valuable comments on this work at several stages.
 S. K. appreciates the support by Wataru Yuasa for his visit to Kyoto University in the spring of 2021.
 The main part of this work was done during this visit.
 T. I. is partially supported by JSPS KAKENHI (20K22304).
 S. K. is partially supported by scientific research support of Research Alliance Center for Mathematical Sciences, Tohoku University.